Who We Are

 The Podcast Crew

-Shawn Andrich – The host of the show.
-Shawn has been working on gaming websites for over a decade.
+Shawn Andrich – A Co-Founder of GWJ, Shawn has been working on gaming websites for over a decade.
 Before the Conference Call, he was co-host on the GWJ Radio podcast and the short-lived Escapist Radio show.
 He plays games on every platform and in nearly every genre.
 His loathing for WoW and what it has done to otherwise interesting people is legendary.

 Julian Murdoch - Every family needs the grizzled, old, crazy uncle, telling war stories from the good old days while forgetting his dentures and drinking prune juice, and Julian Murdoch is ours.
 He's written for four major gaming magazines, each of which folded within 12 months of his arrival.
 We keep asking him not to write for us, but someone gave him the keys and locksmiths are expensive.